-- 6.050.4.4.
+- sabbatical leave should be transmitted according to the administrative procedure/guidelines. - 6.050.4.4.
 Compensation.
-Compensation for sabbatical leaves [(also referred to herein as sabbatical leaves)] shall be based on a percentage of the academic year salary of the year in which the leave will occur.
-For sabbatical leaves of one semester the compensation rate shall be 100 percent.
+Compensation for sabbatical leaves shall be based on a percentage of the academic year salary of the year in which the leave will occur.
+For sabbatical leaves of one semester, the compensation rate shall be 100 percent.
 For sabbatical leaves of two semesters (one academic year), the compensation rate shall be 80 percent.
-Time spent on sabbatical leave shall be considered time in rank for the calculation of years of service for promotion.
-[A faculty member with two consecutive years of service, but less than seven years of service, after the most recent leave may be granted compensation on a proportionate basis of seven years.
-For example, a faculty member granted a leave of two semesters, having completed two years of service since his or her most recent leave, would be entitled to compensation at a rate of two sevenths of the aforementioned 80 percent.] - 6.050.4.5.
+Time spent on sabbatical leave shall be considered time in rank for the calculation of years of service for promotion. - 6.050.4.5.
 Limitation of Expense.
 In general, no more than two percent of the total of the combined salaries of the academic and administrative staff shall be used for sabbatical leave during any academic year.
 The cost of a faculty sabbatical may be a factor in determining whether it can be granted. - 6.050.4.6.
 Agreement to Return.
 Any faculty member granted a leave during which they are paid by the University shall agree to return to the service of the institution for a period of two academic years and to complete all reporting requirements within the designated period.
 Persons failing to return to the institution or to complete the reporting requirements shall refund all sabbatical pay.
-Those who return for [only one year] less than two years shall refund [one-half the] proportionate sabbatical pay.
+Those who return for less than two years shall refund proportionate sabbatical pay. - 6.050.4.7.

-6.050.4.7.
 Rights and Privileges.
-During [his or her] their sabbatical leave, the faculty member shall be entitled to [all] rights and privileges to which [he or she is] they are usually entitled as a faculty member, including fringe benefits and standard salary increases.
-The faculty member will divest of all on-campus responsibilities or assigned duties during the sabbatical period.
+During their sabbatical leave, the faculty member shall be entitled to rights and privileges to which they are usually entitled as a faculty member, including fringe benefits and standard salary increases.
+The faculty member will divest of all oncampus responsibilities or assigned duties during the sabbatical period.
 University funds will not be authorized to cover costs associated with travel while on sabbatical unless those costs were explicitly included in the sabbatical application, do not exceed the departmental allowance, and were explicitly approved as part of the sabbatical request.

-The retention of an office is determined on a case-by-case basis among the Dean, the Department Chair, and the faculty member.
+The retention of an office is determined on a case-by-case basis among the Dean, the

+Department Chair, and the faculty member.